-Provisional data from the National Bureau of Statistics (NBS) indicated that the estimated Gross Domestic Product (GDP), measured at 1990 constant basic prices, stood at \$\frac{19}{4833.4}\$ billion in 2011.
+Provisional data from the National Bureau of Statistics (NBS) indicated that the estimated Gross Domestic Product (GDP), measured at 1990 constant basic prices, stood at N833.4 billion in 2011.
 This indicated a GDP growth of 7.4 per cent in 2011, compared with 8.0 per cent in 2010 and an annual average of 7.0 per cent over the period 2007 - 2011 period.
 The 7.4 per cent GDP growth rate was, however, higher than the target growth rate of 7.0 per cent for the year.
-In terms of contribution to GDP growth, the services sub-sector contributed the largest with
+In terms of contribution to GDP growth, the services subsector contributed the largest with 2.4 percentage points.
+This was followed by agriculture with a contribution of 2.3 percentage points; wholesale and retail trade contributed 2.1 percentage points; and building and construction 0.2 percentage point.
+Industry as a group made a contribution of 0.3 percentage point.

 The Gross Domestic Product (GDP), measured at 1990 constant basic prices, was estimated at N833.4 billion in 2011, indicating a growth rate of 7.4 per cent.
-This was lower than the 8.0 per cent recorded in 2010, but higher than the target growth rate of 7.0 per cent for the year and the average annual growth rate of 7.0 per cent for the period 2007 - 2011.
+This was lower than the 8.0 per cent recorded in 2010, but higher than the target growth rate of 7.0 per cent for the year and the average annual growth rate of 7.0 per cent for the period 2007-2011.